Maciej-Staniec/Natour-Project/README.md

 # Natour

 Natour is a single home page website developed to learn advanced SCSS and floats.
 It includes sophisticated animations and responsive design, making it a great example of modern web design techniques.
-This project was created by following the Udemy course "Advanced CSS and Sass: Flexbox, Grid, Animations and More!" by Jonas Schmedtmann.
+This project was created by following the Udemy course [Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://www.udemy.com/course/advanced-css-and-sass) by [Jonas Schmedtmann](https://x.com/jonasschmedtman) .

 ## Table of Contents